USTC-IP-Lab/USTC_lab/content/en/authors/GuixinXu/_index.md

 education:
   courses:
-  - course: M.S. in Communication Engineering
+  - course: PhD in Communication Engineering
     institution: University of Science and Technology of China
     year: 2022- Now
   - course: B.S. in Electronic Information Engineering